dornbirndevelops/nintendo-switch-controller-mcu/README.md

 4. exit the menu
 5. go into the **Change Grip/Order** window on your Switch Homescreen and press nothing
 6. plug in the Arduino UNO R3

+### Farm Dracovish `dracovish.hex`

+_make sure you have plenty of fossils in your inventory_

+1. place yourself in front of the fossil lady.
+2. go into the **Change Grip/Order** window on your Switch Homescreen and press nothing
+3. plug in the Arduino UNO R3

 ### Release a full box of Pokémon `releasebox.hex`